ENJOY ICONIC ISLAND TIME BETWEEN PEDAL STROKES

 Ride the Undiscovered

 If you want the trails to yourself, look no further than this slice of island paradise.
-Gabriola is a classic, ultra-laid back, hippie-influenced smaller island off the Island.
-A short, 20-minute ferry ride from Nanaimo brings you to this riding oasis, where the only other people you may see on the trails are the posse you brought with you on the road trip!
-This is an XC island, where approximately 20 trails can be found on the central and western sides of Gabriola.
-The best way to discover these local riding nuggets are through tour companies that offer a variety of fun group rides that cater to all riding abilities.
-In between laps, check out the local artisan flavour and pick up that one-of-a-kind gift you’ve been promising mom!
+Gabriola is a classic, ultra-laid back, smaller island off the Island.
+A short, 20-minute ferry ride from Nanaimo brings you to this riding oasis, where the only other people you may see on the trails are the friendly locals.
+This is an XC island, where approximately 20 multi-use trails can be found on the central and western sides of Gabriola.
+The best way to discover these unmarked local riding nuggets is to use a trail app like Trailsforks.
+In between laps, check out the local artisan shops and pick up that one-of-a-kind gift you’ve been promising your mom!

 In the Tracks of Champions